shiftkey/brendanforster.com/content/notes/maintainer-lessons-proposing-changes.md

 lengthy post, but some cases I can think of that are relevant to a maintainer of a project that go beyond tests:

- - a bugfix that requires changing lots of code - Is there a smaller version of the bugfix that can be proposed?
+ - *a bugfix which requires changing lots of code* - Is there a smaller version of the bugfix that can be proposed?
 Are there architectural changes or test coverage improvements that can help give confidence that we haven't broken the software?
- - adding functionality - it could be something that they don't see as valuable to include for everyone, something they feel requires a lot of work from them to maintain, or something they don't believe fits with the existing functionality provided by the software
+ - *adding functionality* - it could be something the maintainer doesn't see as valuable to include for everyone, something they feel requires a lot of work from them to maintain, or something they don't believe fits with the existing functionality provided by the software
- - a behaviour change to the software that's already in use could affect existing users - What's the benefit of this new behaviour over the old one?
-   Are there risks for others who are relying on the old behaviour?
+ - *a behaviour change to existing functionality* - What's the benefit of this new behaviour over the existing behaviour?
+Are there risks for others who are relying on the existing behaviour?
 How should users of the library handle this change when upgrading?

 There are plenty of ways to manage changes in software, and the maintainer probably has some opinions on how they want to handle this, so you may need to